 As we’ve mentioned, one way to simplify the process around safety stock and general stock planning is to use the right tools.
 That way, you can not only stay on top of planning, but take advantage of other features to fine-tune your forecasting.

 We have a number of clients who already use Planner to address their production planning challenges.
 When developing this part of our software suite, we made sure safety days of supply was one of the features.
 Planner can draw on the real-time existing stock levels and customer demand to calculate the correct stock you will need to be covered.
 All calculations are made for you, instead of having to refer to multiple spreadsheets and formulas.
 We’ve developed Planner to be customisable as well, solving a number of complex supply chain problems for our client’s operations.

 The biggest benefit of having a tool for supply chain planning, among other features, is being able to clearly see the stock levels and quickly calculating safety days in one application.

 Having a partner to help you to select the right mature and integrated tools gives you the confidence to make the right decisions, so reach out to Nukon if you need some help with supply chain planning challenges.

-If you haven’t seen TilliT in action yet, we can show you all the different options in the software suite, how they work and which features can start saving you time and money in your operations.
+If you haven’t seen Planner in action yet, we can show you all the different options, how they work and which features can start saving you time and money in your operations.